-Pinterest, with over 200 million active users, is a marketing goldmine for businesses.
+With over 200 million active users, Pinterest is a marketing goldmine for businesses.
 While it’s not the biggest or most popular social media platform, small and mid-sized organizations cannot afford to ignore it as a marketing channel.

 Statistics indicate that half of US millennials frequent the platform with a whopping 68% of US women between 25 – 54 actively using the platform.